 Scholarships / Bursaries / Grants

 – Sprott Shaw College programs qualify for EPBC and EI funding; however, every case is different.
 Sprott Shaw is able to tailor its current programs to fit student needs.
+It’s important to contact WorkBC before you start your program so they can ensure you have the proper funding and to ensure you are eligible.
 Click here for more information.

 Canada Apprentice Loan